carolinehermans/15112-foureyes/README.md

 # FourEyes
-FourEyes is a tool to help people decide which glasses will look best on them.
-There are four stages to the program.
+FourEyes uses the facial geometry of users to help them choose the most flattering glasses.

-1. Uses the ratios between six key points on the user’s face to calculate the user’s primary face shape
+First, it uses the ratios between six key points on the user’s face to calculate the user’s primary face shape.
-2. Uses that information to recommend a flattering glasses style
+Then, it uses that information to recommend a flattering glasses style.
-3. Allows users to try on several frames in that style with face tracking
+Next, FourEyes allows users to try on several frames in that style with face tracking.
-4. Presents the user with a gallery of commercially available frames in that style
+Finally, it  presents the user with a gallery of commercially available frames in that style.

 All calculations and recommendations are based on extensive research, sources included in sources.txt